Jay C. Kao

 Recommendation Letters

 For students seeking a letter of recommendation from me for graduate school or fellowship applications, please initiate contact a minimum of three weeks prior to the application deadline.
 To facilitate the process, please provide me with relevant information, such as program description and your statement of purpose for the application.
-Your adherence to this timeline is expected for the timely completion of the recommendation letter
+Your adherence to this timeline is expected for the timely completion of the letter.

 Contact